Innerleithen

-Innerleithen (Inbhir Leitheann) is a civil parish and a small town in the committee area of Tweeddale, in the Scottish Borders.
+Innerleithen is a market town and civil parish in the committee area of Tweeddale, in the Scottish Borders, Scotland.
 It was formerly in the historic county of Peeblesshire or Tweeddale.
+It had a population of 3,152 in 2022.

 Etymology

 The name "Innerleithen" comes from the Scottish Gaelic meaning "confluence of the Leithen", because it is here that the river joins the Tweed.
 The prefix "Inner-/Inver-" (Inbhir-) is common in many Scottish placenames, such as Inverness and Inverurie.
 At this confluence, the Tweed flows approximately west-east, and the Leithen Water flows from the north.

 Layout

 The layout of the town is dominated by the surrounding hills.
 To the north the peaked hill of Lee Pen (502m), and its southerly spur Caerlee Hill (258m).
 To the east the rounded hill of Pirn Craig (363m) - locally known as "Rocky" - and its townward spur of Windy Knowe (155m), also known as "Pirn Hill", and to the south, beyond the Tweed, the extended of ridge of Plora Craig rises sharply from the southerly bank.
 Thus the town has grown in an inverted 'T' shape north up the valley of the Leithen and east-west along north bank flood plain of the Tweed.